watson/geopkg/README.md

 - `help` - Will output the help (default)
 - `update` - Updates the current package.json with current coordinates
-- `open` - Opens the coordinates found in package.json in the browser
+- `view` - Views the coordinates found in package.json in the browser
 - `preview` - Finds your current location and previews it in the browser
 - `interactive` - Choose coordinates interactively by dragging a marker on a map